openstack/api-site/firstapp/source/durability.rst

 Next steps
 ----------

 You should now be fairly confident working with Object Storage.
-You can find more about the Object Storage SDK calls at:
+You can find more information about the Object Storage SDK calls at:

 .. only:: libcloud

     https://libcloud.readthedocs.org/en/latest/storage/api.html

-Or try a different step in the tutorial, including:
+Or, try one of these steps in the tutorial:

-* :doc:`/block_storage`: to migrate the database to block storage, or use the database-as-as-service component
+* :doc:`/block_storage`: Migrate the database to block storage, or use the database-as-a-service component.
-* :doc:`/orchestration`: to automatically orchestrate the application
+* :doc:`/orchestration`: Automatically orchestrate your application.
-* :doc:`/networking`: to learn about more complex networking
+* :doc:`/networking`: Learn about complex networking.
-* :doc:`/advice`: for advice for developers new to operations
+* :doc:`/advice`: Get advice about operations.
+* :doc:`/craziness`: Learn some crazy things that you might not think to do ;)